message/iata/TH.md

 l) Nationals of China (People's Rep.), Indonesia, Kazakhstan, Mozambique and Oman with a service passport for a maximum stay of 30 days.
 4. Passengers entering or transiting through Thailand must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English.
 - This does not apply to nationals of Thailand.
-5. Passengers entering or transiting through Thailand must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 100,000.-.
-- This does not apply to nationals of Thailand.
-6. Passengers entering Thailand must:
+5. Passengers entering Thailand must:
 - have a Certificate of Entry (COE) issued by Royal Thai Embassy, and
 - download the ThailandPlus App and register by using COE number and reference code.
+6. Passengers entering or transiting through Thailand must have insurance to cover medical expenses in Thailand with a coverage cost of at least USD 100,000.-.
+- This does not apply to nationals of Thailand.
+7. Passengers transiting through Thailand must have a Fit to Fly health certificate.
-7. Suspension of visa on arrival facilities.
+8. Suspension of visa on arrival facilities.
-8. Suspension of visa exemption for nationals of Cambodia and Myanmar with a normal passport.
+9. Suspension of visa exemption for nationals of Cambodia and Myanmar with a normal passport.
-9. Passengers are subject to medical screening.
+10. Passengers are subject to medical screening.
-10. Passengers are subject to quarantine for up to 14 days at their own expense.
+11. Passengers are subject to quarantine for up to 14 days at their own expense.
 They must have a confirmed hotel reservation.
 - This does not apply to nationals of Thailand.
-11. Nationals of Thailand are subject to quarantine for up to 14 days.
+12. Nationals of Thailand are subject to quarantine for up to 14 days.
-12. Airline crew are subject to self-isolation until their next flight.
+13. Airline crew are subject to self-isolation until their next flight.
-13. Airline crew staying overnight must have a guarantee letter from the airline or a health insurance certificate with a coverage cost of at least USD 100,000.-.
+14. Airline crew staying overnight must have a guarantee letter from the airline or a health insurance certificate with a coverage cost of at least USD 100,000.-.